IBM/aspera-cli/docs/README.erb.md

 ### <a id="extended"></a>Extended Value Syntax

-Some options and arguments are specified by a simple string.
+Most options and arguments are specified by a simple string (e.g. username or url).
-But sometime it is convenient to read a value from a file, or decode it, or have a value more complex than a string (e.g. Hash table).
+Sometime it is convenient to read a value from a file: for example read the PEM value of a private key, or a list of files.
+Some options expect a more complex value such as `Hash` or `Array`.

+The **Extended Value** Syntax allows to specify such values and even read values from other sources than the command line itself.

-The extended value syntax is:
+The syntax is:

 ```bash
 <0 or more decoders><some text value or nothing>
 ```

-Decoders act like a function with its parameter on right hand side.
-Decoders are recognized by the prefix: `@` and suffix `:`
+Decoders act like a function with its parameter on right hand side and are recognized by the prefix: `@` and suffix `:`

 The following decoders are supported: